 Hi, I am Aditi Deodhar.

 I have done post-graduation in Mathematics.
-I worked in the IT for a few years.
+I worked in the IT for 6 years.
+Along with technical expertise, it provided me valuable experience in analysis, automation, which comes handy to me now.

 In 2012-13, I completed post-graduate diploma in Natural Resources Conservation and Management from Ecological Society, Pune, founded by eminent ecologist, Prakash Gole.
 I had no idea that course would be a turning point in my life.